dsc-courses/dsc106-2025-wi/syllabus.md

 **Note that you may not work with partners on lab assignments, however you're encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.**

+### Final Project Showcase

+At the end of the quarter, we will have a Final Project Showcase where you will present your Final Project work to course staff, faculty in HDSI, and our industry partners.
+This showcase will take place during our regularly scheduled Final Exam slot on Tuesday, March 18, 2025 at TODO in the HDSI MPR.
+We will announce logistical details of this showcase on Ed. **All DSC 106 students will be required to attend the Final Project Showcase.**

 ### Office Hours